-Any building or portion thereof, or group of buildings, containing five (5) or more guest rooms or suites lodging units each used, designed, or intended to be used, let, or hired out for occupancy by transient guests for compensation or profit, and where regular meals may be provided for separate compensation or profit as part of a room or suite package.
+Any building or portion thereof, or group of buildings, containing five (5) or more lodging units each used, designed, or intended to be used, let, or hired out for occupancy by transient guests for compensation or profit, and where regular meals may be provided for separate compensation or as part of a room or suite package.
 See Chapter 20.684.